 Pros:

-- Added value for your riding program.
+- Adds value to your riding program

 Pros: